ABOUT MEOFFERINGSSCHEDULE

 After travelling around Europe for a few years, I decided to train as a Massage Therapist.

-After returning to England to have my children, in 2000, I furthered my training, developing my skills as a therapist and yoga teacher.
+After returning to England to have my children in 2000, I continued to develop my skills as both a therapist and yoga teacher.

 In 2010, a serious accident left me disabled and confined to a wheelchair for 9 months.

-Fortunately for me, it was a temporary situation, and during my long, slow recovery, I developed my own gentle yoga routines that I could do from my bed, in my wheelchair and in any other setting I felt comfortable in.
+Fortunately, this was temporary—but during my long and challenging recovery, I began developing my own gentle yoga routines that I could practise from my bed, in my wheelchair, and in any environment where I felt safe and supported.

 Inclusive Yoga & Wellbeing for Every Body